 Familiar barebone design

 All of these ports are on the underside of the router, making them hard to reach.
-But since there aren’t many of them, chance is this is not a problem.
+But since there aren’t many of them, chances are this is not a problem.

 ARRIS SURFboard mAX AX6600: Hardware specifications